Jayne Hrdlicka was appointed Jetstar Group Chief Executive Officer in July 2012.

 Jayne holds an MBA from Dartmouth College, New Hampshire USA and a Bachelor of Arts degree in Mathematics and Economics from the Colorado College, Colorado USA.

-David was appointed CEO Jetstar Australia and New Zealand in August 2010.
+Dean was appointed CEO Jetstar Australia and New Zealand in July 2016.

 Barathan (Bara) Pasupathi began as Jetstar Asia’s Chief Executive Officer in July 2012.